Whilst we aren't able to deal with animals ourselves, we do have advice below on where to get help if you're not sure who to contact.

 Hedgehogs eat slugs, snails and other garden pests, so they are useful to have around if you are a gardener.
 They like thick dense undergrowth and a variety of lengths of grass.
 You could also help them by making sure they can get into your neighbours’ gardens by making a small gap under your fence.
 Contrary to common belief, they should not be fed bread and milk as it is hard for them to digest.
 However, they are partial to cat food.

-I’ve found an abandoned baby hedgehog in my garden
+I’ve found a sick or/and injured hedgehog in my garden

 What good are wasps?